OnstakInc/cisco-tetration-hol/README.md

 subnet_range_primary: 10.0.0.0/16   # << This will be the "Internal" subnet (inside the ASA FW) for most workloads, including apps
 subnet_range_secondary: 198.18.0.0/16   # << This will be the "Internet" subnet (outside the ASA FW) for users and attacker

-s3_bucket: 'tetration-hol-cft-template'   # << S3 Bucket is global DNS unique name - change to any arbitrary desired non-overlapping name
+s3_bucket: tetration-hol-cft-template   # << S3 Bucket is global DNS unique name - change to any arbitrary desired non-overlapping name

-ise_server_ip: '172.16.171.49'   # << This is your own private on-prem ISE instance - needs VPN with AWS VGW
+ise_server_ip: 172.16.171.49   # << This is your own private on-prem ISE instance - needs VPN with AWS VGW

 asav_ami: ami-0f3cca6491d987102   # << This is the ASAv, is a region-specific image ID, and requires a subscription from AWS Marketplace (search for ASAv BYOL)
 ldap_ami: ami-0b416df717b448667   # << This is for MS Active Directory and is a private image that requires a simple copy
 mssql_ami: ami-09782396834215732   # << This is for MS Win19 SQL and is a private image that requires a simple copy
 iis_ami: ami-091df3f67b36e2250   # << This is for MS Win19 IIS and is a private image that requires a simple copy
-mysql_ami: ami-051ba5822fc02da4b   # <<  This is for CentOS7 MySQL and is a private image that requires Lanuch, you to Accept Subscription, then create the AMI
+mysql_ami: ami-051ba5822fc02da4b   # <<  This is for CentOS7 MySQL and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
-apache_ami: ami-0c85d8851d66cd9f9   # <<  This is for CentOS7 Apache and is a private image that requires Lanuch, you to Accept Subscription, then create the AMI
+apache_ami: ami-0c85d8851d66cd9f9   # <<  This is for CentOS7 Apache and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
-ansible_ami: ami-0083b10a007c92d2d   # << This is for CentOS7 Ansible and is a private image that requires Lanuch, you to Accept Subscription, then create the AMI
+ansible_ami: ami-0083b10a007c92d2d   # << This is for CentOS7 Ansible and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
 tet_data_ami: ami-0cf7fd4e75d7d91ab   # << This is the Tetration Data Ingest appliance and is a private image that requires a simple copy
 tet_edge_ami: ami-05d08946ffda72d18   # << This is the Tetration Edge appliance and is a private image that requires a simple copy
 employee_ami: ami-032ca0586c1a78e1d   # << This is the Win10 image for both Employee and SysAdmin and is a private image that requires a simple copy, however due to licensing reboots every hour - will likely be removed
 sysadmin_ami: ami-032ca0586c1a78e1d   # << Simple AMI copy but most likely remove
 employee_ubuntu_ami: ami-0af925e340025c9f9   # << This is the Ubuntu 18.04 desktop image for both Employee and SysAdmin and is a private image that requires a simple copy
 sysadmin_ubuntu_ami: ami-0af925e340025c9f9   # << Simple AMI copy
-attack_server_ami: ami-04f958d48e22e185c   # << This is for Ubuntu Kali Linux with Metasploit and is a private image that requires Lanuch, you to Accept Subscription, then create the AMI
+attack_server_ami: ami-04f958d48e22e185c   # << This is for Ubuntu Kali Linux with Metasploit and is a private image that requires launch, you to Accept Subscription, then create the AMI
-guacamole_ami: ami-007f96a1ed0595540   # << This is for CentOS7 Guacamole and is a private image that requires Lanuch, you to Accept Subscription, then create the AMI
+guacamole_ami: ami-007f96a1ed0595540   # << This is for CentOS7 Guacamole and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
 eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region - https://cloud-images.ubuntu.com/docs/aws/eks/

 ```